microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

-# Accelerate GPT2 fine-tuning with ONNX Runtime
+# Accelerate GPT2 fine-tuning with ONNX Runtime Training

-This example uses ONNX Runtime to fine-tune the GPT2 PyTorch model maintained at https://github.com/huggingface/transformers.
+This example uses ONNX Runtime Training to fine-tune the GPT2 PyTorch model maintained at https://github.com/huggingface/transformers.

 You can run the training in Azure Machine Learning or locally.